-The European IUU legislation applies to all fishing vessels, under any flag, in all maritime waters.
+The European Union IUU legislation applies to all fishing vessels, under any flag, in all maritime waters.

-A fishing vessel is notably presumed to be engaged in illegal, unreported and unregulated fishing activities if it is shown to carry out activities in contravention with the conservation and management measures applicable in the area concerned.
-This includes, inter alia, fishing without a valid licence, in a closed area, beyond a closed depth or during a closed season, or by using prohibited gear, as well as the failure to fulfil reporting obligations, falsifying its identity, or obstructing the work of inspectors.
+A fishing vessel is notably presumed to engage in illegal, unreported and unregulated fishing activities if it is shown to carry out activities in contravention with the conservation and management measures applicable in the area concerned.
+This includes, inter alia, fishing without a valid licence, in a closed area or during a closed season, or using a prohibited gear, as well as the failure to fulfil reporting obligations or obstruction of the inspectors work.

-Why is the Commission committed to solve the problems of IUU fishing?
+Why is the Commission committed to solve the IUU fishing issue?

-Illegal, unreported and unregulated fishing is one of the most serious threats to the sustainable exploitation of living aquatic resources, jeopardising the very foundation of the Common Fisheries Policy (CFP) and the EU's international efforts to promote better ocean governance.
-IUU fishing also represents a major hazard to the marine environment, the sustainability of fish stocks and marine biodiversity.
-Fighting illegal fishing is also an important pillar in the EU's ambition to install better international governance of our oceans.
+IUU fishing is one of the most serious threats to the sustainable exploitation of living aquatic resources and hence jeopardises the foundation of the Common Fisheries Policy (CFP), as well as the EU's international efforts to promote better ocean governance.
+IUU fishing also represents a major hazard to the marine environment and marine biodiversity.

 What is the policy of the EU to fight illegal fishing?

-The EU is the world's largest import market for fisheries products and bears a responsibility as market State to ensure that products stemming from illegal, unreported and unregulated fishing activities do not access the EU single market.
+The EU is the world's largest import market for fisheries products and as such bears a prime market State responsibility in the fight against IUU fishing.

 The EU Regulation to prevent, deter and eliminate illegal, unreported and unregulated fishing (IUU Regulation) entered into force on 1 January 2010.
-It applies to all landings and transhipments of EU and third-country fishing vessels in European ports, and all trade of marine fishery products to and from the EU.
+It applies to trade of marine fishery products with the EU.
 It aims to make sure that no illegally caught fisheries products end up on the EU market.

-To achieve this, the Regulation requires flag States to certify the origin and legality of the fish, thereby ensuring the full traceability of all marine fishery products traded from and into the EU.
-The system thus ensures countries comply with their own conservation and management rules as well as with internationally agreed rules.
+To achieve this, the Regulation requires flag States to certify the origin and legality of the fish, thereby ensuring the full traceability of marine fishery products traded with the EU.
+The system ensures as well that countries comply with their own conservation and management rules and with internationally agreed rules.